DoubleDroz/GA4-Shopify-Ecommerce-dataLayer/README.md

 **Create the dataLayer-allPages snippet (  _use exact naming and casing!_  )**

 -   Create a snippet called  **_dataLayer-allPages_**  and copy over the provided  [dataLayer-allPages.js](https://github.com/paolobtl/GA4-Shopify-dataLayer/blob/main/dataLayer-allPages.js) file in the newly created snippet.
+Instructions on how to create a snippet can be [found here](https://www.youtube.com/watch?v=9Fxl_xOz7LA).
 - In the code, navigate to the `Dynamic Dependencies` section and make any necessary changes.

 **Add the code to the layouts**